Bat Conservation Program

 - Population decrease due to habitat destruction and fragmentation

 - Present in all bat caves in Rhode Island

 - Threats To Bats

 - Box boxes provide optimal roosting conditions that might otherwise be hard for bats to find.

 - An accessible, high off the ground home is vital to their survival.

 - Boxes mimic the types of crevices found under the peeling bark of a dead or dying tree and similar places where bats like

 How do I assemble my bat box?

-- Click here to view ERICD bat box kit assembly instructions (Instructions coming soon!)
+- Click here to view ERICD bat box kit assembly instructions or view video above.

 - Make sure to paint the outside a dark color to absorb heat!